Speech & Drama Classes

 They also learn poetry from a different perspective to their schoolwork – discovering a real understanding and interest in the different styles and forms.

 Completing two exams per year they quickly gain in confidence and experience and have the opportunity to work right up to and including their Associate Diploma and train as a teacher themselves.
 We offer a wide range of speech training options and exam boards with our students taking Leinster School of Music and Drama and/or LAMDA or Trinity Guildhall exams, with outstanding results.
-We are very proud to say that the winner of the overall Excellence Award in 2008, 2009, 2014 and most recently 2016 from the Leinster School of Music & Drama was an ITW student each time!
+We are very proud to say that the winner of the prestigious All Ireland Excellence Award in 2008, 2009, 2014, 2016 and most recently 2018 from the Leinster School of Music & Drama was an ITW student each time!

 Our Speech & Drama students perform in our informal, in-house performance nights at Christmas and in May giving parents and friends a chance to see them in action and building up their experience and confidence in performing in front of an audience.